 Paid reach, the number of people who saw your content through promoted dental social media posts or ads, is the most expensive, and least engaged, segment of your overall audience.
 Most of these people are strangers to your dental practice, but the more of them you can convert to followers, the more you knock down your social media marketing costs.
 You want to keep an eye on your paid reach so you can evaluate how cost-effective your paid social ads are and whether or not you need to make adjustments to your targeting or strategy.

 Social media engagement

 Your engagement statistics let you know if the content you are creating is hitting the mark.
 Low levels of engagement will mean you will begin to lose your audience, if you haven’t done so already.
 Keep a close watch on the amount of likes and shares you have for various types of posts.
 Use that information to help you decide what content to create more of, and what can be trimmed from your social media calendar.

-If your engagement is low for paid content distribution, that’s a clear signal that you need to re-evaluate your content to get more value for your dental marketing budget.
+If your engagement is low for paid content distribution, that’s a clear signal that you need to re-evaluate your content to get more value for your dental marketing strategies budget.